sylzys/backbonejs-introduction/README.md

 **TODO**

-- [] adding the router fonctionnality
+- [] adding the router fonctionnality to manage multiple messages